 The Museum and Gallery have been working in close partnership with Manchester hospitals and health professionals since 2008 often with impressive results, whether for patients or healthcare professionals themselves.
-The Museum and Whitworth won two awards from The Royal Society of Public Health for innovative and outstanding contributions to arts and health research and practice.
+The Museum and the Whitworth won two awards from The Royal Society of Public Health for innovative and outstanding contributions to arts and health research and practice.

 Engaging patients with dementia is an important strand of our hospital partnership work.
 Artists visit hospital wards on weekly basis, taking with them a box full of cultural goodies, inviting patients with dementia to participate in montessori based activities.
 With these resources we hope to reduce the number of Deprivation of Liberty Safeguards issued to patients with challenging behavior.

 We share our arts and health work with the wider hospital community through an annual week long Culture Shots advocacy event at Central Manchester University Hospitals NHS Foundation Trust.
-Culture Shots events offer health professionals a chance to find out why culture works and how they can use the expertise within Manchester’s museums and galleries to improve their professional practice as well as their patient’s health and wellbeing Museums and galleries from across Manchester, led by the Whitworth Art Gallery and Manchester Museum, take over Central Manchester, Trafford, Altrincham and Stretford Hospitals.
+Culture Shots events offer health professionals a chance to find out why culture works and how they can use the expertise within Manchester’s museums and galleries to improve their professional practice as well as their patient’s health and wellbeing Museums and galleries from across Manchester, led by the Whitworth and Manchester Museum, take over Central Manchester, Trafford, Altrincham and Stretford Hospitals.
 We target staff and offer a taste of what we do from object handling to performances.
 The aims of Culture Shots are (i) to promote the proven contribution to health and wellbeing that engagement with museums can bring about. (ii) To enhance the wellbeing and satisfaction of hospital staff through informative and enjoyable activities. (iii) To promote the work of museums and galleries in Greater Manchester to staff, patients and visitors. (iv) to identify further opportunities for collaborative work between the hospital and museums and galleries throughout Greater Manchester’.

-Both the Manchester Museum and Whitworth Art Gallery has a long and successful history of working with hospitals, local communities, such as community centres in surrounding wards, older people in residential and care homes, and adults with mental health problems.
+Both Manchester Museum and the Whitworth has a long and successful history of working with hospitals, local communities, such as community centres in surrounding wards, older people in residential and care homes, and adults with mental health problems.
 We believe we have an important role to play in establishing the conditions that support people’s general wellbeing, especially mental health.
 Much of this work has arisen out of a better understanding of our context, including aligning ourselves with Greater Manchester’s JSNA (Joint Strategic Needs Assessments) and conversations with local community leaders, charities, council and NHS staff.